eipark/eipark.github.io/_posts/2014-12-05-async-performance-hit.markdown

 To fix this issue, we decided the library in question was not important enough to keep so we got rid of it.
 If we needed to keep it however, we could have tried to defer its loading or wait for some internal hook that says "it's ok for non-critical elements to load now".

-So before you add that latest and greatest Javascript library or add another request to your app, remember that asynchronous __does not__ mean fast.
+Before you add that latest and greatest Javascript library or add another request to your app, remember that asynchronous __does not__ mean fast.
+Take the time to understand the performance costs of adding more requests to your page.